andrewgiessel/giessel.com/blog/2013/python_for_neuroscientists_overview.md

 -----

-Table Of Contents  (updated, edited, and subject to change as I go)
+Table Of Contents  (updated, edited, and subject to change as I go.
+If you don't see a link- then I haven't gotten to it yet.)

 Part I - Fundamentals of Data Analysis with Python